tldraw/tldraw/packages/core/README.md

 | `shapeUtils` | [`TLShapeUtils`](#tlshapeutils) | The shape utilities used to render the shapes.              |
 | `assets`     | [`TLAssets`](#tlassets)         | (optional) A table of assets used by shapes in the project. |

-In addition to these required props, the Renderer accents many other **optional** props.
+In addition to these required props, the Renderer accepts many other **optional** props.

 | Property             | Type                          | Description                                                           |
 | -------------------- | ----------------------------- | --------------------------------------------------------------------- |